Latest Updates

 VNC (Virtual Network Computing) is a graphical desktop sharing protocol that gives remote access and control over a computer.
 Simultaneously, the machine’s main user can watch and interact while the remote user (like a tech support pro) manages their desktop from afar.

 Being that RealVNC is pixel-based, it surpasses standard RDP’s flexibility.
-Conveniently, VNC is platform-independent, meaning it functions across operating systems like: Windows, Mac, Linux, Raspberry Pi, and more.
+Conveniently, VNC is platform-independent, meaning it functions across operating systems like Windows, Mac, Linux, Raspberry Pi, and more.
 VNC also allows cross-platform compatibility, meaning no restrictions based on platform or desktop compatibility!

 FeaturesRealVNCNoMachine